decretist/Dissertation/Chapter4/visualization.md

 will be 1/N times that of the most frequent word, where N is the rank.[^7]

+Increasing the number of function words for which one collects frequency data increases the accuracy of stylometric analysis, up to a point.
+There is, however, a limit to the marginal value of each additional word included in an analysis, for two reasons.
+The first reason is that word frequencies in a sample of text tail off approximately according to an observed empirical relationship known as Zipf’s law, after American quantitative linguist Geroge Kingsley Zipf (†.1950), who first published an extended discussion of the relationship.
+(Zipf did not apparently claim to have discovered the relationship himself.)
+If the words in a sample of text are rank-ordered from most to least frequent, Zipf’s laws posits that, as a first-order approximation, the frequency of each word will be 1/N times that of the most frequent word, where N is the rank.
+In other words, the theoretical Zipfian distribution predicts that the frequency of the second most frequent word in a sample of text should be one half that of the most frequent word, the frequency of the third most frequent word should be one third that of the most frequent word, and so on.
+(See Figure Za)

 ![Figure Za updated 16 Feb 2020](PNGs/Figure_Z_theoretical_bar.png)

+Zipf's law can be restated with greater mathematical precision by noting that the relationship of the logarithm of rank to the logarithm of frequency is linear, with a slope of -1.0 corresponding to a 1/N tail-off (See Figure Zb)[^z]

 ![Figure Zb updated 16 Feb 2020](PNGs/Figure_Z_theoretical_log-log_scatter.png)

+Zipf used word frequencies hand-tabulated from James Joyce's *Ulysses* as the data set for his exploration of the relationship, and it turns out that for English, the 1/N relationship holds up reasonably well.
+The reader, however, already has enough data to question whether the 1/N relationship holds up as well for Gratian's Latin as it does for Joyce's English, since the frequency of *non*, the second most frequent word in the first- and second-recension *dicta*, is 0.8952 times that of *in* rather than 0.5000 as Zipf's law predicts.

+*in*, *non*, *et*, *est*, *quod*, *de*, *unde*, *ad*, *qui*, *sed*, *uel*, *ut*, *cum*, *autem*, *si*, *a*, *ex*, *sunt*, *uero*, *enim*.

 ![Figure Zc updated 16 Feb 2020](PNGs/Figure_Z_actual_bar.png)